jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
+- Keep track of testing token to use in future tests with some global state?
 - Create frontend login / session storage
 - Create user auth middleware
 - Make Redis user session and persist login